No-Code Startups — Successful Companies That Started without Coding

 Crowd management is a serious issue at concerts and sporting events.
 A food delivery app built on a simple no-code architecture for a limited geographical area is a great solution to modernize the food ordering experience.

-Chara is a holistic health and wellness company that helps achieve a balance between mind, body, and soul.
+Chara is a holistic health with intuitive user experience and a wellness company that helps achieve a balance between mind, body, and soul.
 The Chara app that lets you book sessions with expert therapists, health coaches, and alternative health specialists.

 Built by Dylan Terrill using Adalo, the app connects you to top-rated practitioners for sleep, skin, gut health, mental health, nutrition, and general health issues.
 You can use the app to book a physical session or video chat with an expert.